CodeYourFuture/syllabus/docs/workshops/deployment/mentors-guide.md

 - [x] Write separate instructions for Create Netlify Account (+ github) so that we can...
   - [x] Assign the Create Netlify Account (+ github) as HW now (time-saver)
 - [x] Discuss practice projects with Lucy and Sophie
-- [ ] Generate three little test projects the students can fork and deploy (and perhaps modify) (landing page, CV & portfolio)
+- [ ] Generate three little test projects the trainees can fork and deploy (and perhaps modify) (landing page, CV & portfolio)
 - [ ] Add mentor notes for "why not GH pages" - a link to wiki discussion page is fine?
 - [ ] Write a trivial initial gallery tool (serves as test suite) during practice
 - [ ] Deliver workshop over two weeks (20mins, 20 mins):